top of page

 Why Enroll

-Artistic swimming offers an ideal environment for young girls to learn and grow.
+Artistic swimming offers an ideal environment for young athletes to learn and grow.
 It’s a multi-faceted activity and allows participants to develop a variety of physical skills, while also benefiting from many physiological and social aspects of the sport.
 While the focus of artistic swimming is on the team component through which athletes learn how to be exemplary team-players, the athletes also train and compete individually (compulsory figures, solo), or as a pair (duet), and develop the ability to self-motivate, engage in healthy self-talk, and learn independence.

 Artistic swimming empowers your child and teaches her about self-esteem, self-disciple, healthy body image, teamwork, and time-management.
 Your child will learn how to set goals and push herself to excel.